Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 Breaking Ground: Construction in Motion

-Once the designs are agreed on and completed, naturally, the next phase is the construction phase, which can take months or even years to complete.
+Once the designs are agreed on and completed, the next phase is the construction phase, which can take months or even years to complete.
 Data center construction, just like every other construction, is done in phases.
-Typically, the first phase is laying the foundation, constructing the building shell comes next, and finally, installing the infrastructure comes after that.
+Typically, the first phase involves laying the foundation, constructing the building shell, and installing the infrastructure.

-As expected, the duration of this process can range from several months to a few years, influenced by factors such as project scale, financing schedules, and local regulatory requirements.
+As expected, this process can range from several months to a few years, influenced by project scale, financing schedules, and local regulatory requirements.
 In many cases, unforeseen delays are common and can stem from weather disruptions, permitting bottlenecks, or contractor availability.
 Therefore, maintaining momentum through these obstacles requires agile project management and close collaboration among architects, engineers, general contractors, and data center operators.

-Once construction is completed, the facility goes through an intense commissioning process where engineers simulate failures to test each and every system, from fire suppression systems to security protocols.
-In addition, even backup power scenarios are rehearsed to make sure everything required for the facility to function properly is in place before the data center is then cleared to go live.
+Once construction is completed, the facility undergoes an intense commissioning process where engineers simulate failures to test each system, from fire suppression systems to security protocols.
+In addition, backup power scenarios are rehearsed to ensure that all necessary components for the facility to function correctly are in place before the data center is cleared to go live.

 .jpg)